Bruins vs. Panthers Prediction & Picks - November 22

 Bruins Splits and Trends

-- The Bruins have finished 2-3-5 in overtime games on their way to an overall record of 13-1-3.
+- The Bruins have posted a record of 2-3-5 in overtime matchups as part of an overall mark of 13-1-3.

-- In the seven games Boston has played that were decided by one goal, it has a 3-1-3 record (good for nine points).
+- Boston has earned nine points (3-1-3) in its seven games that finished with a one-goal margin.

-- Boston has scored a pair of goals in two games this season (1-0-1 record, three points).
+- Boston has three points (1-0-1) when scoring two goals this season.

 Team Stats Comparison